intershop/iom-project-archetype/README.md

 4. Including some prepared Java classes that have to be used to extend IOM functionality according to the cookbooks

 # Usage: Create an empty project from the archetype

+## Get Information from *Azure DevOps Environment* of *Intershop Commerce Platform*

+### Git Repository

+The *Azure DevOps Environment* already provides a Git repository to host your IOM project.
+It is named *\<project-name\>-iom*.
+You have to use this Git repository, when setting up the new IOM project.

+### Maven Repository URL

+The URL of the Maven repository, providing the IOM build artifacts, is unique for your project.
+You have to pass this URL for property *mavenRepoURL* when creating the project from archetype.

+1. Login into Azure DevOps Environment
+2. Open Artifacts in left menu
+3. Select feed *iom-maven-artifacts*
+4. Click *Connect to Feed*
+5. Select *Maven*
+6. Copy the URL from *pom.xml*, shown on this page, to pass it as value for property *mavenRepoURL*.

 ## Generate maven artifact

 In order to create a new project structure from the archetype you have to define a set of variables that will be used during the creation.